thomasstxyz/cheatsheet/bash.md

     press ~~ tilde twice

+### recover bash history from frozen terminal session

+Get PID of the frozen bash session.
+Then run this command in a new terminal:

+    history -a; kill -HUP 1221363; sleep 1; history -r

 ### listen on oncoming ip traffic with tcpdump

     tcpdump -l -n -i eth0 dst port 80 and inbound